Skip to main content

 Spinning up the Nodes

-Fortunately, Flight Solo comes with good tutorials for setting up the image/images on AWS (and other cloud platforms) with detailed, step-by-step instructions for getting the machines spun up.
-Therefore, the first advice is to just follow the instructions here.
+Fortunately, Flight Solo comes with good tutorials for setting up the image on AWS (and other cloud platforms) with detailed, step-by-step instructions for getting the machines spun up.
+Therefore, our first advice is to follow the tutorial instructions.

 If that works, great!
-You can carry on to the next step: setting up pacakges with spack.
-However if, like for us, this did not work first time, you can try the following modified steps.
-During the first stage, i.e. "Launch Login Node", we instead did this via the EC2 panes (see step f in "Launch Compute Nodes") and added in the following yaml config under advanced-details.user-data:
+You can carry on to the next step: setting up packages with spack.
+However, if, like for us, this did not work first time, you can try the following modified steps.
+During the first stage, i.e. "Launch Login Node", we instead did this via the EC2 console panes (see step f in "Launch Compute Nodes") and added the following YAML config under advanced-details.user-data:

 #cloud-config write_files: - content: | SHAREPUBKEY=true path: /opt/flight/cloudinit.in permissions: '0600' owner: root:root

-This is basically just configuring Flight Solo by setting SHAREPUBKEY to true in a config , which shares out the public key from the login key-pair to the compute nodes and allows them to be found and configured by Flight.
+This is basically just configuring Flight Solo by setting SHAREPUBKEY to true in a config file, which shares the public key from the login key pair to the compute nodes and allows them to be found and configured by Flight.
 Note that we also created the login node with additional storage space (30GB, rather than 10GB) as we were struggling with getting big packages installed otherwise.

 ssh -i path/to/keyfile.pem flight@$PUBLIC_IP_ADDRESS

-You can then follow the instructions the rest of the way, including leaving most of the config set up during flight profile configure as default.
+You can then follow the instructions the rest of the way, including leaving most of the configuration set up during flight profile configure as the default.
 What we did specifically:

 • Cluster name: slurm-multinode (you can do what you want here)